Tommo-L/NEO3-Development-Guide/en/wallet/README.md

-> The NEP6 wallet is currently recommended for higher security and cross-platform features.
+> The NEP2-JSON wallet is currently recommended for higher security and cross-platform features.

-### 3. Sign
+### Signature

-​	When use wallet to sign the transaction, Neo uses the ECDSA algorithm with nistP256 ECC curve, and SHA256 hash method.
+​    Neo employs the `ECDSA` algorithm to sign the transaction through the wallet module and take the `nistP256` or `Secp256r1` as the ECC curve and SHA256 as the hash algorithm.

 C# code：